TeleuNaomi/SOC-Home-Lab/README.md

    - Open Powershell with administrative rights and install Sysmon64.exe.

 5. Configuring Wazuh on both Windows machines
-   - Open wazuh IP on both windows
+   - Open wazuh IP on both windows, it will direct you to an unsafe link, Which is normal
    - Click add agent and follow the instruction to add win10 and win server

 6. Configuring OPNsense firewall